Prasham-Desai/BadBot/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details. *(Update this if you are using a different license or if it's closed source).*
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.